mr-adult/WhitespaceSV/README.md

 ## Writing

 There is only one API provided to write a WSV file.
 It is done as follows.
 This API will surround _all_ strings with quotes to avoid unnecessary scans of the content, but this is not necessary under the standard.
-The values in this 2D IntoIterator structure must be a type that implements
+The values in this 2D IntoIterator structure must be Option<T>'s where T is a type that implements
-1. BorrowStr,
-2. AsRef<str>,
+1. AsRef<str>,
-3. From<&'static str>, and
+2. From<&'static str>, and
-4. ToString.
+3. ToString.

 The &str, Cow<'_, str>, String, and &String types are all supported with these type constraints.

+Some examples of types that are supported via the WSVWriter::new() API:
+- LinkedList<LinkedList<Option<Cow<'_, str>>>>
+- Vec<Vec<impl Iterator<&'_ str>>>
+- Iter<Iter<Option<String>>> where Iter is any type that implements Iterator.

 ```rust
 use whitespacesv::{WSVWriter, ColumnAlignment};